It’s a very strange thing.

 The backlash against Tesla was full spectrum warfare, financial, legal and cultural, sometimes taking forms as strange and hyperbolic as Edison’s ridiculous and cruel charades.
 Whatever Tesla came to represent, it terrified American capital.
 It wasn’t enough just to steal his patents and cast him into internal exile; his reputation must be undermined; his persona traduced; his science abolished and replaced.

+But we should not get hung up on these individuals with their various moustaches and personal quirks.
 This is not about Morgan.
 It’s not about Westinghouse.
-It’s not about Tesla.
-We should not get hung up on these individuals with their various mustaches and personal quirks.
+It’s not even about Tesla.
 It was systemic: a spasm of the oligarchical system to expel a foreign body — but what, exactly, was behind it?
-A revulsion against ethical capitalism of Westinghouse and the idealism of Tesla?
-Or something deeper?
+Does it go deeper than the economics?

-In Dollard’s view, it’s not even about the technology at this stage.
+In Dollard’s view, who has plentiful personal experience of the continuing suppression of the electromagnetic movement, it’s not even about the technology at this stage.
 It’s about an understanding that is not desired to exist.